 Pro tip: You can add this map to your Google Maps by clicking the star to the right of the title.

-The best stops on the Ring of Kerry route
+Best stops on the Ring of Kerry route

 Killarney National Park

 This 15th-century fortress was the stronghold of the O’Donoghue clan.
 Nowadays, Ross Castle is open to the public to explore seasonally (March-November).
-Depending on how much time you have, you could also choose to take a boat tour on the lake.
+Depending on how much time you have, you could also choose to take a boat tour of the lake.

 Before continuing your drive, make a quick stop by Muckross Abbey.
 There’s a small car park just off the N71 where you can leave the car and take a short, five-minute walk to see these 15th-century abbey ruins.